-POSITION OF THE CONTINUING SHAREHOLDERS, D&B ACQUISITION, D&B HOLDINGS AND INVESTCORP AS TO THE FAIRNESS OF THE MERGER (see p. \\\\)
+POSITION OF THE CONTINUING SHAREHOLDERS, D&B ACQUISITION, D&B HOLDINGS AND INVESTCORP AS TO THE FAIRNESS OF THE MERGER (see p.
+36)

 The rules of the SEC require the continuing shareholders, D&B Acquisition, D&B Holdings and Investcorp to express a belief regarding the fairness of the merger to D&B's unaffiliated shareholders.
-Based on their beliefs regarding the reasonableness of the conclusions and analyses of the special committee, the continuing shareholders, D&B Acquisition, D&B Holdings and Investcorp adopted the conclusions and analyses of the special committee.
+Based in part on their beliefs regarding the reasonableness of the conclusions and analyses of the special committee, the continuing shareholders, D&B Acquisition, D&B Holdings and Investcorp concur with and have expressly adopted the conclusions and analyses of the special committee, and believe that the merger and merger agreement are procedurally and substantively fair to the unaffiliated shareholders of D&B. However, you should not construe this belief as a recommendation as to how you should vote on the merger.